KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Experiment

 \textbf{Datasets}: All the proposed experiments are evaluated on MS COCO2017\cite{lin2014microsoft} spanning 80 categories, with the default split of ~117k training images for training and 5k validate images for testing.
 Standard COCO evaluation metrics are adopted for validation.

-\textbf{Implementation Details}: As KD-DETR is a plug-and-play distillation module, we follow the original settings of hyper-parameters, learning rate scheduler and optimizer of each model for training.
+\textbf{Implementation Details}: As KD-DETR is a plug-and-play distillation module, we follow the original settings of hyper-parameters and optimizer of all the student model for the training of detection part.
 We choose ResNet\cite{he2016deep} as backbone, which are pre-trained on ImageNet1K\cite{krizhevsky2017imagenet}.
+We propose the inheriting strategy\cite{kang2021instance} to initialize students' level embeddings on multi-scale DETR (details in Appendix \ref{sec:inherit}).
 For distillation task, we set hyper-parameters of the coefficient of the distillation loss as $\lambda_{kl}=1, \lambda_{L1}=5, \lambda_{GIoU}=2$.
-The number of General distillation points is $300, 300, 300, 900$ for DAB-DETR, Deformable DETR, DAB-Deformable-DETR, and DINO.
-We train our model on Nvidia A100 GPUs with batch size set to 16 in total.
-The reported FPS is measured on a single Nvidia A100 GPU.
+The number of General distillation points is $300, 300, 900$ for DAB-DETR, Deformable DETR, and DINO.
+For heterogeneous distillation, the hyper-parameter $k$ for IoU sampling is set to $10$.
+We train our models on Nvidia A100 GPUs with batch size set to 16 in total.